Overview

 const app2 = initializeApp(firebaseConfig2, "two")

-note: On Cloud Functions, the environment is automatically configured: we don't have a config object at all, and we get a helper config-less.
+When initializing the admin SDK from Cloud Functions, the environment is automatically configured: we don't have a config object at all, and we get a helper config-less.

 const app = initializeApp()